alexrodi/Modulate-Synth/README.md

 # Modulate-Synth

-Modulate! is a modular Max/MSP patch that aims to be a close aproximation (technically and visually) to a physical modular synth.
+Modulate! is a modular Max/MSP patch that aims to be a close approximation (technically and visually) to a physical modular synth.

 This patch is built and tested on Max 7 running on OSX